 Click/Tap the image of the books below to go to its page with more art and information!
-(Updates to book 4 below the COMING SOON SECTION)
+(Updates to book 4 COMING SOON, including a whole drawn comic I had made 15 years ago.)

 There remains much work left to do, but this is where the artwork for the next book is at, for now.
 I've been tinkering with different backgrounds.
 I have also been quite busy and am finding it difficult to find the time to work on this as much as I wish.